-Founders Professof'of Urology** and Director, Residency Program in Urology, Perelman School of Medicine at the University of Pennsylvania (2017)
+Formerly, Founders Professor of Urology** and Director, Residency Program in Urology, Penn Medicine, Perelman School of Medicine at the University of Pennsylvania (2017-2021)

 **The Alan J. Wein, MD, PhD (Hon) Founders Professor of Urology is a chair raised by grateful patients in recognition of his clinical expertise and many contributions to the field of urology.

 MD: University of Pennsylvania School of Medicine, Philadelphia, Pennsylvania

 Residency: Hospital of the University of Pennsylvania